-3.14.3 Courses Applicable to Multiple Programs
+3.14.3 Courses Applicable to Multiple School Programs

-Middle school programs are encouraged to provide students with exposure to multiple career opportunities by implementing a career exploration wheel.
+Middle school programs are encouraged to provide students with exposure to multiple career opportunities by implementing a career Combined Exploratory Program.
 This provides students the opportunity to explore multiple career clusters by rotating through a series of CTE courses during their time in MS CTE.
-Wheel programs must have a determined sequence of courses in place at the time of approval. http://coloradostateplan.com/educator/middle-school-cte/
+Combined Exploratory CTE programs must have a determined sequence of courses in place at the time of approval.